 Example (teammate frames a favor as loyalty):

-If the pressure escalates, keep your tone steady.
-You can acknowledge urgency without absorbing it.
+If the pressure rises, keep your tone steady.
+You can acknowledge urgency without taking it on.
 You can be cooperative without becoming available on demand for everything.

 Keep the boundary sustainable and know when the mismatch is bigger than one conversation

 A boundary isn’t a one-time speech.
-It’s a change in how work flows between you, your manager, and the team.
-After you set it, watch what actually happens.
+It changes how work flows between you, your manager, and the team.
+After you set it, pay attention to what actually happens.

 What to monitor:

-- Workload behavior: Does the volume shift after a boundary is set, or does everything revert to the old pattern?
+• Workload behavior: Does the volume shift after a boundary is set, or does everything slide back into the old pattern?

-- Responsibility clarity: Are expectations becoming more explicit, or is ambiguity still being used to pull you in?
+• Responsibility clarity: Are expectations getting more explicit, or is ambiguity still being used to pull you in?

 Example (it temporarily improves):

-You set a time boundary, and for a few weeks the after-hours pings drop.
+You set a time boundary, and for a few weeks the after-hours pings ease up.
 Then expectations quietly creep back.
-That’s a sign you may need a second conversation, clearer agreements, or support from leadership on how urgency is handled.
+That’s a sign you may need a second conversation, clearer agreements, or leadership support around how urgency is handled.

 Example (the role is structurally misaligned):